Mogan-ram/01.Calculator/README.markdown

 ### Features
 - **Basic Arithmetic Operations**: Supports addition (+), subtraction (-), multiplication (*), division (/), and modulo (%).
-- **Error Handling**: Displays messages like "Check your input" for invalid expressions or "Not valid" for non-mathematical inputs.
+- **Error Handling**: Displays messages like "Error: Division by zero" or "Not valid" for invalid inputs.
 - **Clear Functions**: Includes "AC" (All Clear) to reset the calculator and "C" (Clear) to remove the last input.
-- **Responsive Design**: Works on both desktop and mobile devices with a centered layout.
+- **Responsive Design**: Adapts to various screen sizes using percentage-based button widths and media queries.
-- **Visual Feedback**: Displays results in green and uses a semi-transparent input field for clarity.
+- **Visual Feedback**: Displays results prominently in the input field in green text with a bold, clear style.
+- **Logging**: Logs all user actions (button clicks, errors) to the console for debugging.

 ### Setup Instructions
 1. **Clone the Repository**: